 As we accomplish small goals in our effort for improvement, I will always take the time to reflect and appreciate the people who molded me.

 I will not start at the beginning, but rather at my first eureka moment.
 I was fifteen and visiting my grandparents.

-Between jobs I hauled hay, did general farm labor, maintained the tee-box, chipping green, and picked balls at our driving range in the back yard.
+Between jobs I hauled hay, did general farm labor, maintained the tee-box, chipped green, and picked balls at our driving range in the backyard.